The Bankrate promise

-10 tips to getting a car loan with poor credit
+Steps to get a car loan with bad credit

 Prepare on several fronts before you start the process of applying for an auto loan with bad credit.
 Pay special attention to your credit score and be sure all terms are finalized before the purchase goes through.